kwonus/Quelle-Obsolete/Quelle.md

 2. Utilization of a labelled statement (executing a macro)

 Let’s say we want to name our previously identified SEARCH directive with a label; We’ll call it “genesis”.
-To accomplish this, we would issue this command:
+To accomplish this, we would issue these two commands:

-search.domain=bible ; “in the beginning” @save {genesis}
+search.domain=bible ; “in the beginning”

+@save {genesis}

 It’s that simple, now instead of typing the entire statement, we can use the label to execute our newly saved statement.
 Here is how we would execute the macro:

 {genesis}

-Labelled statements also support compounding using the semi-colon ( ; ), as follows:
+Labelled statements also support compounding using the semi-colon ( ; ), as follows; we will label it also:

 {genesis} ; {my label can contain spaces}

-As the previous command is valid syntax for a statement, it even follows that we can define this macro:

-{genesis} ; {my label can contain spaces} @save sample
+@save sample

 Later I can issue this command: